 The Place d’Armes is the old parade ground in the center of Luxembourg City.
 It’s now the center of tourism within the city with all the most expensive restaurants and shops surrounding the square.
-It’s also the first Christmas market we ran across.
+It’s also the first Christmas market I ran across.

 After seeing the monstrosity that the Edinburgh Christmas Market has developed into, I was surprised at how small this market was.
 There were about two dozen stalls arranged around a central stand-up eating area.
-About half the stalls sold food and drinks while the other ones sold jewelry, Christmas decorations, candles, iron-wrought figurines, etc. We arrived on November 22nd, the day the Christmas market opened, and the crowd was rather thin – just the way we like it.
+About half the stalls sold food and drinks while the other ones sold jewelry, Christmas decorations, candles, iron-wrought figurines, etc. I arrived on November 22nd, the day the Christmas market opened, and the crowd was rather thin – just the way I like it.

 One other meal I saw at this market which looked really good was spätzle.
 This is an egg noodle pasta served all over Europe in different variations.
 I think the one at the Christmas market in Luxembourg had some kind of meat mixed in, but my German wasn’t good enough to read the menu.
 A serving was €6.50 ($7.15).

 Place Guillaume II (Kneudler Square) Christmas Market

 The second Christmas market in Luxembourg City is just a couple minutes from the first, located in Kneudler Square in front of the City Hall (which is now a hotel).
 This market is far smaller than the first and only has food and drink stalls.

 The first dish I saw was quite tantalizing.
 It’s called tartiflette and is made with slices of potatoes, bacon lardons, reblochon cheese (similar to brie but softer) and onions.
 It was reminiscent of the potato and sausage meals I had so many of at the Edinburgh Christmas market.
 One serving cost €8 ($8.80).
 As tempting as it looked, I didn’t get a bowl of it.